josh-collinsworth/joco-sveltekit/src/lib/content/posts/alchemy.md

 The market has long-since been flooded.
 The supply has been outpacing the demand by many orders of magnitude for years now.

-Generative AI is not capable of creating gold, because gold is rare and difficult to come by, and that rarity is exactly what makes it valuable.
+Generative AI is not capable of creating that figurative gold, because gold is rare and difficult to come by, and that rarity is exactly what makes it valuable.

 <CalloutPlusQuote>